 Illinois is an equitable distribution state, which means marital property does not have to be divided equally.
-Instead, property is divided in a manner that the courts feel is fair after evaluating the circumstances.
+Instead, the property is divided in a manner that the courts consider fair after evaluating the circumstances.

-In dividing property, the courts will consider whether the property is marital, non-marital or commingled and then assign a monetary value on the marital property and debt.
-After that, the marital assets will be distributed in an equitable fashion.
+In dividing property, the courts will consider whether the property is marital, non-marital, or commingled and then assign a monetary value to the marital property and debt.
+After that, the marital assets will be distributed equitably.

 Marital property consists of all assets you or your spouse acquired during the marriage and before your divorce judgment.
 It also includes non-marital property that has been transferred into co-ownership and commingled.

-Separate or non-marital property is that which is owned solely by one spouse or the other.
+Separate or non-marital property is owned solely by one spouse or the other.
 It cannot be divided by the courts in a divorce.
-In addition, if you and your spouse have an existing prenuptial or postnuptial agreement, certain property may be excluded from the marital estate.
+In addition, if you and your spouse have an existing prenuptial or postnuptial agreement, specific property may be excluded from the marital estate.

-When assets have been mixed or commingled, it needs to be determined whether property is marital or separate.
-Even if one spouse may have acquired assets before marriage, if the asset appreciated in value in during the marriage, it may be considered as marital property and be subject to division.
+When assets have been mixed or blended, it must be determined whether the property is marital or separate.
+Even if one spouse may have acquired assets before marriage it may be considered marital property and subject to division, if the asset appreciated during the marriage.

 Common assets at issue in high-asset divorces include:

-High-asset divorce is complicated by many factors.
-There are a greater number and value of assets than in a typical divorce, and planning needs to be made for equitable distribution of multiple homes and properties, valuable belongings, wide-reaching and international investments, professional practices and businesses, retirement accounts and other substantial assets.
+Many factors complicate a high-asset divorce.
+These involve a significant number of and higher value of assets than in a typical divorce.
+Planning is required for equitable distribution of multiple homes and properties, valuable belongings, wide-reaching and international investments, professional practices and businesses, retirement accounts, and other assets.
 Our high-asset divorce team will do everything possible to ensure a fair distribution.